Minster Lovell Hall

 History, tourist information, and nearby accommodation

-The Hall that you can see today was built in the 1430s for William Lovell on the foundations of an older house.
-The Hall is constructed of rubble faced with ashlar, facing the river, with a cobbled path leading to the main entrance on the north side, nearest the 14th century parish church of St Kenelm.
-A vaulted gateway passage leads into the east end of the hall.
+The Hall is constructed of rubble faced with ashlar, facing the river, with a cobbled path leading to the main entrance on the north side, nearest the 14th-century parish church of St Kenelm.
+Inside the church is the alabaster tomb of William Lovell, who built the Hall.

 High walls on the west and south remain, though access to upper floors is not possible.
 Nothing beyond foundations remain to the east, where accommodation chambers may have been sited.
 At least one king is known to have stayed at Minster Lovell Hall (Henry VII) and it is possible that Richard III did so also, as a guest of the ill-fated Francis Lovell.